AMWA-TV/is-04/docs/Controllers.md

 ~~[reference](https://github.com/AMWA-TV/nmos/wiki/IS-04-Client)~~

 ## Dynamic Update of Resources
-The Controller SHALL be capable of using the Registry's IS-04 Query API to discover and dynamically update the state of any registered resource, including Node, Device,  Source, Flow, Sender, and Receiver.
+The Controller MUST be capable of using the Registry's IS-04 Query API to discover and dynamically update the state of any registered resource, including Node, Device,  Source, Flow, Sender, and Receiver.

-* The Controller SHALL indicate available Senders to the user.
+* The Controller MUST indicate available Senders to the user.
-* The Controller SHALL dynamically indicate to the user when a Sender is put ‘offline’ or put back 'online'
+* The Controller MUST dynamically indicate to the user when a Sender is put ‘offline’ or put back 'online'
-* ~~The Controller SHALL discover and dynamically update all the Senders that are registered in the Registry.~~
+* ~~The Controller MUST discover and dynamically update all the Senders that are registered in the Registry.~~
-* The Controller SHALL indicate to the user which of the discovered Receivers are controllable via the IS-05 Connection API, for instance, allowing Senders to be connected.
+* The Controller MUST indicate to the user which of the discovered Receivers are controllable via the IS-05 Connection API, for instance, allowing Senders to be connected.
-* The Controller MUST indicate to the user which Receivers have a connection API, but can choose not to display Receivers without a connection API
+* The Controller MUST indicate to the user which Receivers have a Connection API, but can choose not to display Receivers without a Connection API